-Due to buoyancy works when soaking in the hot spring, you feel the body floating and expect a relaxing effect and relieving muscle tension.
+Due to buoyancy works, you feel the body lighter which expects a relaxing effect and relieves muscle tension.

-In particular, 37 to 40 Celsius (98.6 – 104 F) hot water stimulates the parasympathetic nerve, which helps toslow your heart rate and expected to relax.
+Particularly, 37 to 40 Celsius (98.6 – 104 F) hot water stimulates the parasympathetic nervous system, which helps to slow your heart rate and be relaxed.

-On the other hand, hot water over 42 Celsius (107F) hot water stimulates the sympathetic nerves and brings a refreshing feelingafter bathing.
+On the other hand, hot water at over 42 Celsius (109F) hot water stimulates the sympathetic nerves and brings a refreshing feeling.

 Treat And Improve The Skin Condition

-On the other hand, acidic hot springs have bactericidal and antibacterial effects, which is good for skin irritations and infections such as rashes and eczema.
+Acidic hot springs have bactericidal and antibacterial effects, which are good for skin irritations and infections such as heat rashes and eczema.

-It has also a natural peeling effect for softens and dissolves old calluses on the surface of the skin.
+It has also a natural peeling effect for softening and dissolves old calluses on the surface of the skin.

-Health-friendly hot springs can lead to life-threatening accidents if you don’t consider the health condition enough.
+it can lead to life-threatening accidents if you don’t know the negative sides.

-The Efficacy of natural hot spring is well-known as a positive effect on health, but if you are not in the best condition, it may work negatively.
+The efficacy of natural hot springs has a positive effect on health as you read, but if you are not in the best condition, the Onsen effect can work negatively.

 If you have any of the following symptoms, refrain from using hot springs until you are completely cured.